swap72/72Laboratories/Curated_Plan/decision.md

 #### And Why Limit yourself??
-- Earning money, wanting more is not a sin, you can always be a master of 4-5 languages, tools and frameworks.
+- Wanting more is nothing bad, you can always be a master of 4-5 languages, tools and frameworks.
 ---

 ## ✅ DOs :